1Password/scim-examples/PREPARATION.md

 ### DNS record

-You'll need to be able to create a DNS record with the SCIM bridge domain name you want to use.
-However, you'll need to have the IP address of the host, so the bridge will need to be deployed first, unless you have a static IP already assigned.
-Follow the steps in the deployment example for guidelines on when to finish setting up your DNS record.
+You'll need to create a DNS record with your SCIM bridge domain name after the bridge is deployed.
+Follow the steps in each respective deployment guide to finish setting up your DNS record at the appropriate time.

 ### TLS certificate